importantimport/fff/docs/intro/what-is-fff.md

 ## Motivation

-I'm working on several static blog generators (see [Implementation](/intro/implementation) for details),
+I'm working on several static blog templates (see [Implementation](/intro/implementation) for details),

 so I'd like to design a FrontMatter Variable Specs to be shared between these projects.